 Chances are, if it seems suspicious, it isn’t legitimate.
 If it’s an email, don’t reply to the email, not even if it says “Reply ‘stop’ to be taken off the list.”
 That just tells them that your email address is active and you will get more emails in the future.
 If it’s a phone call, hang up.
 If it’s a physical piece of mail, shred any personal details before discarding it.

-If you’ve been contacted and you’re not sure if it’s a scam or legit, contact your web professional.
+If you’ve been contacted and you’re not sure if it’s a scam or legit, contact whoever helps you with your website.
 If you’re a website care plan customer of mine, I am always happy to help.

 What if it’s a real email?